 Mark D. Belongia focuses his practice on handling the general business and transactional needs of closely held and privately held companies.
 For more than 20 years, he has worked with his clients, addressing their day-to- day corporate issues, as well as acquisitions, divestitures, employment issues and business finance needs.
 He also works with his clients on succession planning issues.
 In addition, Mr. Belongia advises and defends banks and thrift organizations in regulatory, litigation and transactional matters.
 Mark works with banks of all sizes, ranging from major institutions headquartered in the nation’s money centers to regional and small community financial institutions.

-Mark describes himself as a great listener - a skill he says too many litigators lack -- whether listening to his client, opposing counsel or judge.
+Mark describes himself as a great listener - a skill he says too many attorneys lack -- whether listening to his client, opposing counsel or judge.
 Mark takes a calm and centered approach in working with clients facing critical business decisions, often under stressful circumstances.
 After serving as a sounding board and carefully listening to the business issues at hand, Mark develops a big-picture strategy that makes the most efficient use of the legal process.
 His peers have also recognized him with an AV rating from Martindale-Hubbell.